 A burn down chart provides a graphical representation of the work left to perform plotted against time.
 They are most commonly used during Agile software development to burn down the work remaining in the current sprint.
-If you’re involved in agile project management you’ve probably seen these before, if not, it will make sense once you see it, so below is an example of a burn down chart:
+If you’re involved in Agile project management you’ve probably seen these before, if not, read on and we will take you through it so that you have all the knowledge and understanding you need to work in this way.
+Below is an example of a burn down chart:

 The “Trend Line” will help you better understand your burn down data by averaging out the “Actual” line data.
 From the diagram above we can see that this particular piece of work is running about 20-25% behind schedule.
 The “Done Today” bars simply show how many story points were completed each day.

-You can see that this piece of work has 5 days to finish, and as we’re trending approximately 25% behind schedule, its going to take a herculean effort to finish all the work in time.
+You can see that this piece of work has 5 days to finish, and as we’re trending approximately 25% behind schedule, it is going to take an Herculean effort to finish all the work in time.
 Ultimately, a burn down chart provides a great method of instantly seeing the status of a piece of work.

-As an example of their use to project managers… if you found yourself managing a project made up of multiple sprints and in the first 2-3 sprints the team(s) we consistently 20% behind what was planned, then its probably a good practice to notify your steering group immediately that the project is likely to be 20% late or that something will need to be dropped from scope.
+For project managers burn down templates can be invaluable.
+If you found yourself managing a project made up of multiple sprints and in the first 2-3 sprints the team(s) were consistently 20% behind the planned output the recommendation would be to inform your steering group that the project is likely to be late or something will need to be dropped from scope.